e18e/e18e/docs/blog/community-showcase-q3.md

 Once this is complete, our tooling should be able to more intelligently suggest replacements based on your project's target environment.
 If you use Bun, for example, it will prefer built-in Bun APIs over third-party alternatives.

+## ViteConf

+Earlier this month, the first in person ViteConf was held!

+A few of us went along, and we even had the first e18e talk there 🎉

+This was a great experience and so many people were interested in what the community has been up to.
+We'd love to make this more of a regular occurrence to help share the knowledge and increase collaboration.

+From this event alone, we've kicked off a few collaborations with Astro, Netlify, Nuxt, and more!

+This was also the first time a few of us were in person together.
+Just a few of the amazing people who made the trip: [@antfu](https://bsky.app/profile/antfu.me), [@bluwy](https://bsky.app/profile/bluwy.me), [@fuzzyma](https://bsky.app/profile/fuzzyma.bsky.social), [@pi0](https://bsky.app/profile/pi0.io) 🥳

 ## Get involved

 If you'd like to help out, come [join our discord](https://chat.e18e.dev) and say Hi!